andreimorosan29/Ansible-Double-LoadBalance/README.md

     sudo ansible-playbook -i inventory.ini update-upgrade-vms.yml --extra-vars "ansible_sudo_pass=0000"
     + Added reboot after upgrade in the update-upgrade-vms.yml
     + Tried to learn and create snapshots for the VM, unfortunately not possible since I don't have vCenter on my poor man's setup
-    + Commented potential additions for that
+    + Commented potential additions for a snapshot update

-    --TEST
+    + Created Install NGINX Playbook for all VMs
+    + Created Check NGINX Status Playbook for all VMs